South African Women's Open

 The South African Women's Open is a golf tournament.
 It was first played in 1988, is sanctioned by the Women's PGA of South Africa and is played as part of the Sunshine Ladies Tour.
-The tournament has been co-sanctioned by the Ladies European Tour 2012–2014 and from 2018.
+The tournament has been co-sanctioned by the Ladies European Tour 2012–2014 and from 2018 onwards.

 The title sponsor is Investec and the host sponsor is the City of Cape Town.